How Much Snow Is Dangerous To Drive

-Personally, I’ve seen how traveling in heavy snowfall can turn familiar roads into dangerous paths.
-In such conditions, extra precautions are required beyond typical driving instincts.
-The risk intensifies when thick snow combines with unseen ice, it creates very slippery surfaces, making it harder to control the vehicle.
-During such times, the car’s handling is no longer predictable as it usually is.
+I had seen how traveling in heavy snowfall can turn familiar roads into dangerous paths.
+In such conditions the extra precautions are required beyond typical daily driving.
+It gets more dangerous when thick snow combines with unseen ice, it creates very slippery surfaces, making it harder to control the vehicle.
+During such times, the vehicle becomes hard to control and unresponsive.
 Drivers face low road visibility, icy patches and freezing temperatures that test both the driver’s and the vehicle’s endurance.

 How Much Snow Is Dangerous To Drive?
 When researchers from CIMMS analyzed highway accident report data alongside NWS Winter Weather Advisories, they discovered that even light snow, as little as 1 to 2 inches causes a significant number of snow related accidents.
 This happens because people underestimate the effects of winter weather, failing to adjust their speed or properly maintain their tire conditions.